duckduckgo/duckduckgo-autofill/README.md

 ## How to add this as a subrepo to another project
 ###### [See the docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_starting_submodules)

+> Note: if you can use a package manager like `npm` it's probably better to go that route.
+Use submodules only if necessary.

 To add this repo as a submodule, run:

 ```shell